shd8/shd8/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shd8" alt="shd8" /></a> </p>

-- 🌱 I’m currently working with React.js, Next.js an Vue.js projects.
+- 🌱 I’m currently working with a promising project with [IKEA](https://github.com/ingka-group-digital) .

 - I also worked as [fer-dinbeat](https://github.com/fer-dinbeat) with **React** at a private project with Dinbeat.